 Miami is one of the United States’ most visited cities, a popular tourist hub with a buzzing nightlife and near-perfect weather.
 Needless to say, people love vacationing in South Florida.
-So when you live there, how do you escape the never-ending influx of travellers?
+So when you live there, how do you escape the never-ending influx of travelers?
 The answer, as always, is to hit the road.

 Why plan a group road trip in Miami